seladb/PcapPlusPlus/Examples/ArpSpoofing-SimpleMakefile-Windows/README.md

 ARP Spoofing - Simple Makefile for Windows
 ==========================================

-This application has the same code as the ARP spoofing application but with simple Linux makefile that demonstrates how to write a working Windows makefile that uses PcapPlusPlus.
+This application has the same code as the ARP spoofing application but with simple Windows makefile that demonstrates how to write a working Windows makefile that uses PcapPlusPlus.
 For more info please see:
 http://seladb.github.io/PcapPlusPlus-Doc/examples.html#simple-application